HusseinSamy/Algorithms-and-data-structures-July-2021/README.md

 The course was coded in Javascript, but I wanted to code in C++ to make use of pointers and some of low level features, so during the course I watched the lecture and understood the topic well, then researched (if needed) and then implemented it on my own using C++.

-# What you will find in this reposotory?
+# What you will find in this repository?
 ### Algorithms:
   * Sliding Window
   * Multiple Pointers